I. Program Description

 B. Advisor, Graduate Advisory Committee and Program of Study

 NRES requires any incoming students to have an agreed-upon faculty advisor for acceptance to the program.
 The advisor must be an active (i.e. has not retired, resigned or transferred to another department) tenure-track, tenured, or adjunct member of NRES.
-A student may have any member of the NRES/UNR graduate faculty as a co-advisor.
+A student may have any member of the NRES/UNR graduate faculty.

 2. Graduate Advisory Committee